neuroverse-fm/neuropilot/README.md

 *Requires Permissions: Git Operations & Git Config.*
 Sets a key's value in the git configuration.
 Neuro can only change the repository's configurations, never global configs.

+### `execute_in_terminal`

+*Requires Permissions: Terminal Access.*
+Executes a command into a shell process.
+The available shell processes can be configured in extension settings.
+If the terminal isn't already running, it will also initialise a terminal instance with the specified shell.

+### `kill_terminal_process`

+*Requires Permissions: Terminal Access.*
+Kills a running shell.
+If a shell isn't already running, Neuro will be notified.

+### `get_currently_running_shells`

+*Requires Permissions: Terminal Access.*
+Returns the list of currently running shells to Neuro.

 ## Further Info